-Introducing a product into the market comes at a fixed and sunk cost.
-This includes costs related to the final development of a product (e.g., a particular front-loader) and marketing or retailer investments.
-Empirically, I analyze markets at the yearly level.
+Offering a product in a market comes at a fixed cost.
+This includes costs related to the final development of the product (e.g., a particular front-loader) and marketing or retailer investments.
+Empirically, I analyze markets at the annual level.
 At the same time, Ashenfelter, Hosken, and Weinberg (2013) show that the sales volumes of a particular model rapidly decline by the twelfth month after its introduction.
-It therefore seems plausible that the fixed and sunk cost of introducing a product at a retailer in a particular year is independent of the product portfolio in previous years.
+It therefore seems plausible that the fixed cost of offering a product at a retailer in a particular year is independent of the product portfolio in previous years.